-Travel stories tend to be about places, or at least about place, about how we look at a place through a specific geographic or cultural lens.
+Travel stories tend to be about places, or at least about how we look at a place through a specific geographic or cultural lens.

-But sometimes, these stories are also about issues.
+But sometimes, travel stories are also about issues.
 Here’s why.

 1) Like it or not, travel is a political act.
 When we choose to spend our money in a country, we are – at least tacitly – supporting what happens in that country.
-If a restaurant or hotel is government-owned, our money goes into their pockets.
+If a restaurant or hotel is government-owned, our money goes into that government’s pockets.